jamedge/moonlight/moonlight-core/README.md

 ## Configuration

 For configuration Lightbend [Typesafe config](https://github.com/lightbend/config) is used.
-Next to this [PureConfig](https://github.com/pureconfig/pureconfig) library is used to make loading of config runtime-safe by ingesting it to appropriate case classes that are created to mimic the structure of used config.
+Next to it, [PureConfig](https://github.com/pureconfig/pureconfig) library is used to make loading of config runtime-safe by ingesting it to appropriate case classes that are created to mimic the structure of used config.